-- Legal Description: Lots 2-4 DP 20278 Sec 1 SO 438635 Blk VI Hawera SD (site of take)

-- Grid Reference (NZTM) 1711265E-5618342N

-- Catchment: Tangahoe

-- Tributary: Tawhiti

-a.
-The consent holder shall pay to the Taranaki Regional Council [the Council] all the administration, monitoring and supervision costs of this consent, fixed in accordance with section 36 of the Resource Management Act.
+Legal Description: Lots 2-4 DP 20278 Sec 1 SO 438635 Blk VI Hawera SD a.
+The consent holder shall pay to the Taranaki Regional Council all the administration, monitoring and supervision costs of this consent, fixed in accordance with section 36 of the Resource Management Act 1991.